You want smart political talk without the meltdowns?

 And our top stories today, we're not going to spend a lot of time on this.

-It does look like the nuclear option, constitutional option is going to be used because for the first time in history, the Democrats, 200 plus years, are going to filibuster for partisan purposes, a Supreme Court nominee.
+It does look like the nuclear option, constitutional option, is going to be used because for the first time in history, the Democrats 200 plus years are going to filibuster for partisan purposes a Supreme Court nominee.

 And so Republicans have no choice.

-They will go with 51 votes, and they will bypass what is known as cloture, and they will bypass the bird rule, and they'll bypass all the BS that we're talking about.
+They will go with 51 votes and they will bypass what is known as cloture and they will bypass the bird rule and they'll bypass all the BS that we're talking about.

-All right, uh, so we're going to get to that.
+So we're going to get to that.

-And it we're not sure.
+And we're not sure.

-Uh, but there is a possibility of a Thursday vote that is kind of sort of hanging out there in the background.
+But there is a possibility of a Thursday vote that is kind of sort of hanging out there in the background.

-Um, so we'll wait, watch and and see.
+So we'll wait, watch, and see.

 Anyway, Dave Bratt doesn't think there's going to be time for a vote this week.